 The Press holds an annual open day at Whittington (40 miles west of Oxford) on the afternoon of the first Saturday of each September, which all our friends and subscribers are warmly invited to attend.
 Several other printers, booksellers, engravers, marblers and others also exhibit their wares.
 It is also the Whittington village summer show, and the historic Whittington Court (whose gardener’s cottage has been home to the Press since its inception) is open to the public.
 Hélène Guillaume made a short video of the event in 1995.
 The Press has printed a poster for the village show each year since 1974, and the 2009 poster had a pochoir illustration by Miriam Macgregor.

-Patrick and Francis Randle and Tom Mayo are occasional helpers; and our ever-vigilant proof-readers are Anthea Steel and Jenny Stringer.
-All the printing is done at Whittington, and the running of the business at our home at Risbury in Herefordshire.
+Francis Randle and Tom Mayo are occasional helpers; and our ever-vigilant proof-readers are Anthea Steel and Jenny Stringer.
+All the printing is done at Whittington, and the running of the business from our home at Risbury in Herefordshire.
 Few of the Press’s books have remained in print for any length of time, and, making a virtue out of necessity, they have nearly all been issued in limited editions of between twenty and a thousand copies, the average probably being around 300 copies.
-Prices range from £17.50 upwards.
-The titles that are still available are described here, and our forthcoming titles are described here.
-Many out-of-print titles can be found on abebooks.com and similar websites, some are illustrated here.
+Prices range from £25 upwards.
+News of current titles is available at www.whittingtonpressshop.com.

 Another important element of our work is posters.
 They are done for no particular purpose except as relaxation from the discipline of bookwork, and usually to celebrate some event or publication, and often as an excuse to use the larger sizes of our types, particularly Caslon.
-Sold for a pound or two on our open days, many have become collectors’ items, particularly since the publication of our elephant-sized A BOOK OF POSTERS in 1996.
+Sold for a pound or two on our open days, many have become collectors’ items, particularly since the publication of our elephant-sized POSTERS FROM WHITTINGTON in 2013.
 Posters are the only printing the Press does apart from its books.